 1. The results for questionnaires are based only on the type of question being asked.
-If the questions are poorly worded or is biased in nature, then the result analysed will also be of the same nature.
+If the questions are poorly worded or are biased in nature, then the result analyzed will also be of the same nature.

 2. Questionnaires can pose difficulties to the analyst if he/she is not familiar with the system based on which the questions are being asked.
 That is, the analyst may not be able to produce the required questions, and hence the required results cannot be achieved.